Coronavirus Relief for Unemployed Workers: How to Find Help

 Finding financial support through fundraising for coronavirus

 Communities near and far are coming together to support one another and offer financial support to laid-off workers.
-Although people are currently confined to their homes because of shelter-in-place mandates, they can still begin fundraising for coronavirus.
-Through a simple online fundraiser, anyone has the power to offer financial support to those in need during the coronavirus crisis.
+Although some people are confined to their homes because of lockdowns or suspected infection, they can still begin fundraising for coronavirus.
+Through a simple online fundraiser, anyone has the power to offer financial support to those in need.

 Examples of coronavirus unemployment relief fundraisers on GoFundMe

-Countless people have come to GoFundMe, the #1 leader in free fundraising online, to start fundraisers for unemployment relief.
-Community members are rallying together to raise funds for unemployed workers.
+Countless people have come to GoFundMe, the #1 leader in free fundraising online, to start creating coronavirus relief for unemployed workers.
+Community members are already rallying together to raise funds.

-Here are just some of the many inspirational fundraisers on GoFundMe:
+Here are just two of the many inspirational fundraisers on GoFundMe: